Degree and Student Projects

 Desired qualifications/experience

-• good practical abilities
+• good practical abilities;

-• a strong interest in experimental work;
+• an interest in both experimental work and modelling;

 • excellent skills in both written and spoken English;